2019 24 Hours of Le Mans: Qualifying

 The first of three qualifying sessions to set the race's starting order with the quickest lap times set by each team's fastest driver began late on Wednesday night under clear conditions and on a dry track.
-Toyota again led early on with a 3 minutes, 17.161 seconds lap from Kobayashi.
+Toyota again led early on with a 3:17.161 lap from Kobayashi.
 The fastest two non-hybrid LMP1 vehicles were Egor Orudzhev's No. 17 SMP and Thomas Laurent's No. 3 Rebellion car in second and third.
 Alonso's No. 8 Toyota and Ben Hanley's No. 10 DragonSpeed car were fourth and fifth.
-Maldonado took provisional pole position for the DragonSpeed team in LMP2 with a 3 minutes, 26.804 seconds lap.
+Maldonado took provisional pole position for the DragonSpeed team in LMP2 with a 3:26.804 lap.
 Lapierre and Albuquerque were second and third in class.
 With 46 minutes to go, Roberto González spun the DragonSpeed car at the entry to the Ford Chicane.
 As he restarted the car to return to the pit lane, he and the left-hand side of Conway's unsighted Toyota collided, sending Conway airborne and over González's front bodywork.
 Both drivers were unhurt as debris littered the track.
-Repairs to the Toyota in the garage took 20 minutes to complete.
+Repairs to the Toyota in the garage took 20 minutes to complete as the car was built around a new monocoque.

-Tincknell's No. 66 Ford led LMGTE Pro with a 3 minutes, 49.530 seconds time after a faster lap from García's No. 64 Corvette was disallowed because he improved it under yellow flag conditions.
+Tincknell's No. 66 Ford led LMGTE Pro with a 3:49.530 time after a faster lap from García's No. 64 Corvette was disallowed because he improved it under yellow flag conditions.
 Nick Tandy's No. 93 Porsche was 0.028 seconds slower in second and Alex Lynn's No. 97 Aston Martin was third.
 The No. 66 Ford had an earlier excursion when driver Olivier Pla spun into the gravel trap at the exit to the Porsche Curves and hit a tyre barrier.
 Recovery vehicles extricated the car and Pla drove slowly to the pit lane.
 Porsches took the first three places in LMGTE Am, with Matteo Cairoli's No. 77 Dempsey-Proton vehicle fastest from Jörg Bergmeister's No. 56 Project 1 and Julien Andlauer's sister Dempsey-Proton cars.
 After the session, the No. 7 Toyota's monocoque was replaced due to a deep crack discovered during an inspection; Conway and González shared responsibility for the crash and the former incurred a suspended three-minute stop-and-go penalty.

 Kamui Kobayashi (pictured in 2010) took overall pole position in the No. 7 Toyota TS050 Hybrid.